Big Sean: 2013–2015: Hall of Fame and Dark Sky Paradise

-2016–2018: Twenty88, I Decided., and Double or Nothing
+2016–2018: Twenty88, I Decided, and Double or Nothing

 On March 25, 2016, Big Sean released a track to celebrate his 28th birthday, "Get My Shit Together".
 Two days later he announced a self-titled album with Jhené Aiko, as Twenty88, scheduled to be released on April 1, 2016, exclusively on Tidal.
 The album was released on April 5, 2016, on Apple Music and Spotify.
 A week after the exclusive release of Twenty88 on Tidal, Big Sean and Aiko released a 15-minute short film called Out of Love, which is composed of several recordings from the album.
 Around the same month, upon the wake of the Flint water crisis, Big Sean tweeted to the city's official Twitter account, asking if he could do anything to help, and later on donated $10,000.

 On October 31, 2016, Big Sean released "Bounce Back" as the lead single from his fourth studio album, I Decided, which was released February 3, 2017.
 "Moves" was released as an instant-great on December 16, 2016.
 Sean consulted the advice of Jay Z and Rick Rubin while working on the album.
 Big Sean achieved his second number one album on the Billboard 200 chart, as I Decided debuted at the top.
 It earned 151,000 equivalent album units in the week of February 9, according to Nielsen Music.
-65,000 of the amount were in pure album sales.
+65,000 of the number were in pure album sales.
 As of April 18, 2017, I Decided was certified gold.

 Two months after the release of I Decided, Big Sean was offered the official Key to the City of Detroit for his contribution to his own Sean Anderson foundation.